eclipse-cyclonedds/cyclonedds-python/docs/manual/idl.rst

    n = Names(names=["foo", "bar", "baz"])

-In XCDR this will result in an 'unbounded sequence', which should be fine in most cases.
-However, you can switch over to a 'bounded sequence' or 'array' using annotations.
-This can be useful to either limit the maximum allowed number of items (bounded sequence) or if the length of the list is always the same (array).
+In XCDR, this results in an 'unbounded sequence', which in most cases should be acceptable.
+However, use annotations to change to either:

+- A 'bounded sequence'.
+For example, to limit the maximum allowed number of items.
+- An 'array'.
+For example, if the length of the list is always the same.

 .. code-block:: python
    :linenos: